kubermatic/docs/content/kubermatic/master/tutorials_howtos/upgrading/upgrade_from_2.19_to_2.20/_index.en.md

 INFO[16:25:01] Shutting down in cluster…                     master=true
 INFO[16:25:02] Shutting down in cluster…                     seed=asia-south1-c
 INFO[16:25:03] Shutting down in cluster…                     seed=europe-west3-c
 INFO[16:25:04] All controllers have been scaled down to 0 replicas now.
-It can take up to 3 minutes for all pods to be terminated.
 INFO[16:25:04] Please run the `migrate-crds` command now to migrate your resources.
-The migration will first ensure that all controller pods have been removed.
 ```

 Adding the global `--verbose` flags offers more detail: